Welcome! This page is undergoing an update BIG, EXCITING NEWS INCOMING SHORTLY

 The work of the group includes:

-• organising work parties for practical conservation work on footpaths, signposts, landscaping
+• work parties for practical conservation work on footpaths, signposts, habitat management, water quality and wildlife monitoring;

 • fundraising

-• monitoring and lobbying on threats to the Slash Pond Boardwalk
+• monitoring and lobbying on threats to the Reserve

-• helping children and visitors to understand the historical aspects of the area by sponsoring publications (such as an adventure booklet), a map, information boards and signs.
+• helping visitors old and young to understand the natural and historical aspects of the area through interpretative signage and publications.

 DSC_1274